Jöns Jacob Berzelius: Relations with other scientists

 Berzelius was a prolific correspondent with leading scientists of his time, such as Gerardus Johannes Mulder, Claude Louis Berthollet, Humphry Davy, Friedrich Wöhler, Eilhard Mitscherlich and Christian Friedrich Schönbein.

 In 1812, Berzelius traveled to London, England, including Greenwich to meet with prominent British scientists of the time.
 These included Humphry Davy, chemist William Wollaston, physician-scientist Thomas Young, astronomer William Herschel, chemist Smithson Tennant, and inventor James Watt, among others.
 Berzelius also visited Davy's laboratory.
 After his visit to Davy's laboratory, Berzelius remarked, "A tidy laboratory is a sign of a lazy chemist."

-Humphry Davy in 1810 proposed that chlorine is an element.
-Berzelius rejected this claim because of his belief that all acids were based on oxygen, and HCl contains no oxygen and so could not be an element, in Berzelius's perception.
-However, in 1812, Bernard Courtois proved that the isoelectronic substance iodine is an element.
-This finding resolved Berzelius's disagreement.
-Berzelius continued his investigations into the chemistry of chlorine during his stay in Claude Louis Berthollet's laboratory.